aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-2__aws-resources.md

 !!! info
     **Volume 1** is used for the root filesystem.
 The default size of 8GB is typically sufficient.

-    **Volume 2** is used for the Docker image and metadata volume.
-This is where Docker will store container images.
-If you will be using large images, it is recommended to increase the size of this volume.
+    **Volume 2** is the default volume used by Amazon ECS Optimized AMIs for Docker image and metadata volume using Docker's `devicemapper` driver.
+We'll be replacing this volume with the custom one you created, but need to keep it for compatibility.

     **Volume 3** (the one you created above) will be used for job scratch space.
 This will be mapped to `/var/lib/docker` which is used for container storage - i.e. what each running container will use to create its internal filesystem.

-* Under "Instance tags"

-    * Add the following:
-        * Key: "architecture", Value: "genomics-workflow"
-        * Key: "solution", Value: "nextflow"

 * Expand the "Advanced details" section